 Analyze campaigns with Hootsuite, Twitter, and Google Analytics.

 Add contacts to your email marketing updates from links.

-Encourage reviews on Facebook, Foursquare, Yelp, & Google My Business, Merchant Circle.
+Encourage reviews on Facebook, Foursquare, Yelp, & Google Business Profile, Merchant Circle.

 Review the results to refine future updates.